 Kevin Bluemel is a contemporary instrumental pianist and composer.
 His style incorporates catchy melodies, a vast array of instruments, and a virtuosic approach to piano playing.

-1987 – 1990 – The Early Years
+1987 – 2009 – Beginnings

 True Nature (2006)